TheCedarPrince/thecedarprince.github.io/notes/03012021162136-metapopulation-analysis.md

++++
-@def title = "Metapopulation Analysis"
-@def slug = "03012021162136-metapopulation-analysis"
+title = "Metapopulation Analysis" slug = "03012021162136-metapopulation-analysis"
-@def tags = ["zettel", "biology", "sociology", "population", "analysis", "mobility", "extinction", "archive"]
-@def description = "An overview of metapopulation analysis and how it could be"

-@def rss_title = "Metapopulation Analysis"
-@def rss_description = "An overview of metapopulation analysis and how it could be"
-@def rss_pubdate = Date(2021, 3, 1)
+tags = ["zettel", "biology", "sociology", "population", "analysis", "mobility", "extinction", "archive"] description = "An overview of metapopulation analysis and how it could be" rss_title = "Metapopulation Analysis" rss_description = "An overview of metapopulation analysis and how it could be" rss_pubdate = Date(2021, 3, 1)
++++

 Metapopulation Analysis